kav-institute/imptc-dataset/README.md

 | topview.png | Topview visualization of the tracks movement |
 | summary.png | Plot with visualization of track data like velocity and more|

-**Additional files:**
+---
+####Additional files

-Every scene contains multiple additional supporting files for better scene understanding of whats going on and whats included within the sequence.
+Every scene contains additional supporting files to understand better what is going on and what is included within the sequence.
 The following table gives an overview:

 | File | Description |
 |:----:|:-----------:|
 | overview.csv | Lists the total number of included tracks and subclasses |